 The technological paradigm followed by Eurotech is 'pervasive computing' or 'ubiquitous computing'.
-The pervasive concept combines three key factors: the miniaturisation of 'intelligent' devices, i.e. devices capable of processing information; their spread in the real world - inside buildings and equipment, on board vehicles, worn by people, and disseminated in the environment - and their ability to connect with each other in a network and communicating.
+The pervasive concept combines three key factors: (1) miniaturisation of 'smart' devices, i.e. devices capable of processing information; (2) their spread in the real world - inside buildings and equipment, on board vehicles, worn by people, and disseminated in the environment; and (3) their ability to connect with each other in a network and communicating.